Crossword Genius

 'with a bit of luck a drink' is the wordplay.

-'a bit of' suggests taking the first letters.
+'a bit of' indicates taking the first letters.

-'a drink' becomes 'kae' (I can't justify this - if you can you should believe this answer much more).
+'a drink' becomes 'kae' (I am not sure about this - if you are sure you should give a lot more credence to this answer).

 The first letter of 'luck' is 'l'.